Khadija Mastoor

 Khadija Mastoor (11 December 1927 – 25 July 1982) was a Pakistani Urdu-language short story writer and novelist.
-Her novel Aangan is widely considered a literary masterpiece in Urdu literature, which has also been adapted as a television drama series.
-Her younger sister Hajra Masroor was also a writer; while famous poet, Khalid Ahmad was her younger stepbrother.
+Her 1962 novel Aangan is widely considered a literary masterpiece in Urdu literature, and has been adapted into a television drama series.
+Her younger sister Hajra Masroor was also a writer, while famous poet Khalid Ahmad was her younger step-brother.

 Family

 Khadija was born on 11 December 1927 in Bareilly, British India.
 Her father, Tahawwur Ahmad Khan, was a doctor and a government employee.
 Her mother, Anwar Jahan Begum was an educated woman with a strong interest in writing, her articles were published in several women's magazines.
 As a result, the home environment was literary in nature.
-She had seven siblings, including five sisters and two brothers, several of whom went on to become prominent writers, such as Hajra Masroor and her stepbrother, Khalid Ahmad.
+She had seven siblings – five sisters and two brothers – several of whom went on to become prominent writers, including Hajra Masroor and her step-brother, Khalid Ahmad.

 Early life

 Khadija and her younger sister Hajra developed an interest in writing stories at a young age.
 Their stories began to be published in children's magazines of the time, which motivated her to continue.
 As she grew older, her stories were featured in prominent literary magazines such as Saqi, Adabi Duniya, and Aam-Gir, helping her establish a unique identity.

 At a young age, Khadija's father died, leading to difficulties in the household.
 Her mother later married Mohammad Mustafa Khan, with whom she had one son, Khalid Ahmad.
 After the creation of Pakistan, her mother and siblings moved to Lahore.
 During this time, they received immense support from Ahmad Nadeem Qasmi.